ucod3/dictionary-web-app-react-ts/README.md

 - Responsive layout for various devices.
 - Dark and light mode switcher.
 - Dynamic font switching.

+### Accessibility and UX Enhancements

+- Enhanced keyboard navigation with visible outlines in the primary color, ensuring a better experience for non-mouse users.
+- Customized scroll bar styling with the primary theme color for a cohesive visual experience across different browsers and platforms.

 ## Advanced Theming with TailwindCSS